nirajkale/pynetwork/README.md

 ## Tutorial 2: Raspberry-Pi control over wifi (uses both streaming & batch data transfer)

   *Work in progress..
 Will post in 1-2 days!*
+  *This tutorial got delayed due to major changes in backend2*